 MSK offers clinical autopsy examinations free of charge to families of anyone who had been under the treatment of our doctors at any time during the course of their lives.
 A clinical autopsy can determine how effective a treatment was, whether there were any identifiable complications, and the ultimate cause of death.
 An autopsy can give a more complete picture of the disease than what was afforded by tests performed while the patient was alive.

-MSK also has a Medical Donation Program, which is used for research purposes only.
+MSK also has a medical donation program, called the Last Wish Program, which is used for research purposes only.
 Tissues collected for this program are done so under a special research protocol, with the consent of the family or the patient.
 The program allows researchers to analyze tumors that they otherwise would not have been able to access safely while the patient was alive.
 From these tumors, we can better understand the causes of cancer’s spread and progression.

 Both of these options are available to families regardless of whether the patient dies in Memorial Hospital or somewhere else, such as at home or in a hospice facility.
 For further information, please call 646-888-3253 or email pthMDP@mskcc.org.
 You can also view the brochure.

 The Autopsy Service is led by Marc Rosenblum.
-The Medical Donation Program is led by Christine Iacobuzio-Donahue.
+The Last Wish Program is led by Christine Iacobuzio-Donahue.

 With cytology, diagnosis is made on the basis of dispersed cells rather than samples of tissue.
 These cells are obtained from fluids (such as urine or sputum) or by using fine needle aspiration or brushing techniques.
 In the past, cytology was used mostly as a screening tool — Pap smears to detect precancerous lesions of the cervix, for example — but advances in imaging technologies have led to an increase in the number of biopsies that are performed using minimally invasive fine needle aspiration.
 These biopsies provide cells that can be analyzed for diagnosis and for treatment monitoring.